The North Yorkshire family produced several notable civil engineers.

 Robert Howard Shout (1823 – 1882) the son of Charles Lutwyche Shout (1794 – 1855) (see Benjamin Shout – Statuary) and Jane Gibson (1797 – 1864) followed in the tradition becoming an architect in London, Dorset and Somerset.
 Plans of some of his designs for modifications to churches and the construction of vicarages are held by Somerset archives.
 He also designed the stable block at Minterne Magna in Dorset – the seat of Lord Digby.
 He was a member of the Royal Institute of British Architects and a sketch book from his childhood is held by the Victoria & Albert Museum.
 I understand this was purchased by the museum in Australia, so was probably taken there by one of his siblings who emigrated.

-His architectural partnership was dissolved and he moved (back) to London living in the family home -Treherne House, Hampstead, and was in business as a merchant in East Indian goods in partnership with
+His architectural partnership was dissolved and he moved (back) to London living in the family home -Treherne House, Hampstead, and was in business as a merchant in East Indian goods.

 He died at home when his clothes caught fire from an upset oil lamp caused by his having an epileptic fit.
 His inquest was widely repoorted in newspapers such as this article from The Dundee Courier 20th March 1882